 In terms of stats provided by equipment, you should prioritize weapon damage and your primary stat - Mind.
 Then, you should focus on Piety, but not over-invest on it.
 It's responsible for your MP regen in combat.
 If you're able to keep casting at all times, without running out of MP - then you don't need any more Piety.
 Besides, stats like Critical Hit, Spell Speed, and Direct Hit are also worthwhile.

 Scholar has access to two job gauges: Aetherflow Gauge and Faerie Gauge.
 Aetherflow Gauge has three stacks, but you can fill it with a single use of an ability called Aetherflow.
 This resource can later be used on specific abilities like Energy Drain, Lustrate, and Excogitation that, in turn, charge your Faerie Gauge.

 This resource is strictly connected to the abilities that your summons can use.
 Precisely speaking, you order them to cast these abilities by using Aetherpact or Fey Blessing.
-Both of them are heals, the former is a single target cure, and the latter can affect all the party members in range.
+Both of them heal, the former is a single target cure, and the latter can affect all the party members in range.
 Unlike Summoner's Egi Assaults, these two are oGCD abilities.

 Scholar offensive spells

 Ruin/Broil/Broil II/Broil III – a single target spell with a potency of 160/240/260/280.
-It has a 2.5 seconds casting time.
+It has 2.5 seconds of casting time.
 It's your main spammable damage spell when you don't have to weave or change position.